-The cost of polished concrete obviously depends heavily on the area that is to be covered.
+The cost of polished concrete depends heavily on the area that is to be covered.
 In addition, a more complex design like woodcrete would cost a bit more.
 Vinyl can cost anywhere from two to five dollars per square foot, which does not include installation.

 While both options are less vulnerable to water damage than wood or carpeting, concrete offers the greatest durability.
 Polished surfaces are particularly easy to clean and can withstand many elements that would damage other flooring options.
 When sharp or heavy objects are dropped on polished concrete, it will not harm the floor like it would more vulnerable surfaces like vinyl.
-Polished concrete is very well suited for high-traffic areas and sees very little damage from heavy foot traffic.
+Polished concrete is well suited for high-traffic areas and sees little damage from heavy foot traffic.
 If there is damage, oftentimes all that it needs is a reseal.